thatgirldorian/BMI-Calculator-with-Node-JS/README.md

 # BMI Calculator with Node JS
- This is a simple calculator that tell you your BMI if you enter your weight and height.
+ This is a simple calculator that tells your BMI if you enter your weight and height.